GGonnerman/CS4550_Compiler/README.md

 #### Programs

 - `programs/`: a variety of programs (some functional and some intentionally non-functional) written in the klein language
+- `programs/EveryNode.kln`: Generates every node type (No module association)
+- `programs/MissingBody.kln`: Small Error: Has no definition body but has a print followed by a long comment (No module association)
 - `programs/BMI.kln`: Calculates BMI (Module 1)
 - `programs/CommaErr.kln`: Small Error: Has a trailing comma in parameter list (Module 2)
 - `programs/If_ThenErr.kln`: Small Error: If is missing then (Module 2)